fabioupg/pokerledger-legal/terms.md

 ## Acceptance of Terms

-By using PokerLedger, you agree to these Terms of Service.
+By using Bankrolly, you agree to these Terms of Service.

 ## Service Description